 Costa Rica The Facts

-Here you will find a brief snapshot of Costa Rica facts and statistics
+Here you will find a brief snapshot of Costa Rican facts and statistics to help you learn more about this lively and environmentally friendly nation...

 Location: Approximately 8° to 11° North and 84° West